 Just married?
 Newly divorced?
 Whatever the story behind your new name, you need to make sure that the change is reflected on your passport.
 To avoid travel disruptions, the name on your ticket and passport should match.
 If your name has changed, here are the steps on how to change the name on a passport.

 If Your Passport is Less Than a Year Old

 If your passport is less than one year old, you can get your name changed free of charge.
 Simply complete passport application Form DS-5504 and mail it in to the address listed on the form, along with the following documents:

 - Legal evidence to back up your name change request, such as a copy of your marriage certificate or a court order referencing the change.
 Send either the original document or a certified copy, not a photocopy.

 - One new passport photo.

-- The Department of State will correct passports less than one year old for free.
+- The Department of State will correct passports less than one-year old for free.
 However, if you need your updated passport in the next six weeks, it’s a good idea to go ahead and pay the $60 expedite fee.
-This will reduce the processing time to approximately three weeks.
+This will reduce the processing time to approximately 5 to 7 weeks.

 If Your Passport Was Issued More Than a Year Ago

 If your passport was issued more than one year ago, you’ll need to go ahead and renew your passport in order to get your name changed.
 To start, fill out passport renewal Form DS-82.
 Send it to the address listed on the form, along with the following documents: